You may have heard of the term ‘runner’s body’ in the fitness community.

 Depending on what camp you’re in when it comes to exercise, it will either have positive or negative connotations for you.

-After all, running is one of the most physically demanding sports out there and burns the most calories per hour compared to other endurance activities.
+After all, running is one of the most physically demanding sports out there.

 If you run long distances regularly then you’ll know how much you rely on your superhuman endurance and stamina levels to get you through a run.